 Passwords are a headache for users and create a significant security risk – they are routinely phished, guessed, or stolen.
 Compromised passwords are used for unauthorized access, escalating privileges or impersonating a user’s identity.

 PreVeil users don’t need to remember or manage passwords.
 Access to accounts is protected by secret encryption keys that are only stored on user devices.
 Unlike passwords, these keys can’t be guessed or stolen.
 Even if all your passwords are stolen, your PreVeil account will remain secure.

-Hijacked or rogue administrators represent a huge threat because they have broad privileges to access an enterprise’s information.
-A single compromised administrator can bring down an entire organization.
+Hijacked or rogue administrators represent a significant risk because they have broad privileges to access an enterprise’s information.
+A single compromised administrator can give attackers access to an entire organization’s email and files.

-PreVeil’s Approval Groups™ distribute trust amongst a set of administrators so no single person can compromise the entire enterprise.
-Privileged activities are enabled only after receiving cryptographic authorization from a pre-determined set of administrators.
+PreVeil’s Approval Groups™ cryptographically distribute trust across a predetermined set of admins, so that no single person can compromise the entire enterprise.
+Administrators can still gain full access to corporate data for governance or compliance, but only after receiving authorization from a set of approvers.

 Most devastating attacks are initiated by hackers using email to phish or spoof targeted users.
 The information gained is then used to compromise sensitive and valuable corporate data.

 PreVeil Trusted Communities allow administrators to restrict communication to white-listed domains and email addresses.
 This ensures that only members of a trusted community can exchange email and files, virtually eliminating phishing and spoofing attacks.